faizrazadec/Data-Science-Group-2-BWF-FAIZ-RAZA/Month 02/Task 25/README.md

 ## Conclusion 🎉

 These evaluation metrics are crucial for comparing and refining regression models.
 Each metric provides different insights into the model's performance, helping to choose the most appropriate model for a given task.

-For more detailed information, you can refer to the [Analytics Vidhya article](https://www.analyticsvidhya.com/blog/2021/05/know-the-best-evaluation-metrics-for-your-regression-model/).